nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 The human genome by constrast has about 3 billion base pairs, and we have two copies spread over multiple chromosomes.
 We're a lot more complicated than a bacteria, but there's a species of lungfish with 130 billion base pairs and an amoeba with 670 billion base pairs[^lsgitw].

-Also, we make do with each cell having two copies of our genome but there's a frog whose every cell keeps 12 copies[^ucf] so who's counting?
+Also, we make do with each cell having two copies of our genome, but coffee beans have 4 copies and there's a frog whose every cell keeps 12 copies[^ucf]
+So who's counting?

 [^lsgitw] `https://www.researchgate.net/publication/235907922_Largest_and_Smallest_Genome_in_the_World`